alichtman/alichtman.github.io/_posts/2019-10-16-fuzzy-launching-apps-macos.md

   - macOS
 ---

-## Fuzzy Launching Applications from the Shell on macOS

 Using [fzf](https://www.github.com/junegunn/fzf) and some UNIX pipes, I wrote a fuzzy command line launcher for `zsh`.
 You can add this snippet to your `.zshrc` to get this functionality.
 Remember to run `$ source ~/.zshrc` to process your changes.

 ```zsh